gavento/gavento.github.io/index.md

 <img src="/style/gavento-m.jpg" class="index-portait-img">

-Researcher in computational genomics, graph theory and algorithms at [Department of applied mathematics, Charles University](http://kam.mff.cuni.cz/).
+Researcher in AI safety, algorithms and game theory.
+Working at [Department of applied mathematics, Charles University](http://kam.mff.cuni.cz/).
 In the past I have also worked in
 [Algorithms group at ETH Zurich](http://inf.ethz.ch/),